Person enters credit card information on laptop.

 In-person transactions

-If someone else accesses your credit card (or even just card details) and your ZIP code, they could make unauthorized purchases with your card.
-If you review your credit card statements each month, it’s a good way to ensure that you’ve authorized each transaction and that there aren’t any suspicious charges.
+If someone else accesses your credit card (or even just card details) and your zip code, they could make unauthorized purchases with your card.
+Review your credit card statements each month to ensure that you’ve authorized each transaction and that there aren’t any suspicious charges.

-What's the difference between a postal code and ZIP code for a credit card?
+What’s the difference between a credit card postal code and zip code?

 Postal code: A postal code usually includes a mix of numbers and letters to denote a specific geographic area.
 Postal services in various countries use postal codes.

-Is a credit card zip code printed on the card?
+Is the credit card zip code printed on my card?

 • Look for your billing address on a recent credit card statement.